tessel/rfid-pn532/README.md

 #RFID
 Driver for the rfid-pn532 Tessel RFID module.
 The hardware documentation for this module can be found [here](https://github.com/tessel/hardware/blob/master/modules-overview.md#rfid).

-If you run into any issues you can ask for support on the [RFID Module Forums](http://forums.tessel.io/category/rfid).
+If you run into any issues you can ask for support on the [Module Forums](https://forums.tessel.io/c/modules).

 ###Installation
 ```sh